-- I. Agree the revised Member Code of Conduct set out in Appendix I and delegate authority to the Chief Executive to publicise the revised Code in such manner as he considers is likely to bring it to the attention of people who live in the South Downs National Park. - 2.
-Agree the Authority's position and proposed actions in response to the Committee on Standards in Public Life report "Local Government Ethical Standards" as set out at para 3.5 - 3.
+- I. Agree the revised Members' Code of Conduct set out in Appendix I and delegate authority to the Chief Executive to publicise the revised Code in such manner as he considers is likely to bring it to the attention of people who live in the South Downs National Park. - 2.
+Agree the Authority's position and proposed actions in response to the Committee on Standards in Public Life report "Local Government Ethical Standards" as set out at paragraph 3.5. - 3.
 Agree the revised Indemnity for Members and Officers, set out in Appendix 3, which has been amended to make express reference to Independent Persons and Co-opted Members. - 4.
-Agree to extend the appointments of the Authority's two Independent Persons, on the current terms, until the 18th December 2021 pursuant to the decision taken by the Authority at its meeting on the 19th December 2017.
+Agree to extend the appointments of the Authority's two Independent Persons, set out in section 4, on the current terms until 18th December 2021 pursuant to the decision taken by the Authority at its meeting on 19th December 2017. - 5.
+Agree the revised Local Protocol for Member and Officer Relations set out in Appendix 4. - 6.
+Delegate authority to the Monitoring Officer to update and republish the Local Protocol for Members and Officers Dealing with Planning Matters to reflect relevant changes agreed to the Members' Code of Conduct and the Local Protocol for Member and Officer Relations. - 7.
+Agree the role descriptions for Members, Authority Chair and Deputy Chair set out in Appendix 5.